-Smoking Marijuana May Increase The Risk Of Contracting Complications From Coronavirus
+Smoking Marijuana May Increase The Risk Of Complications From Coronavirus

 “They want the person who’s agreeing and giving informed consent to be completely in control of their thought processes,” he said.

-Over the past few years, more and more Americans have been turning to pot use, whether to treat the symptoms that some advocates say cannabis treats, or simply for recreational use.
+Over the past few years, more and more Americans have been turning to pot use, whether to treat the conditions that some advocates say cannabis helps, or simply for recreational use.
 As previously reported by The Inquisitr, pot use is going up among certain key demographics, such as senior citizens and women.

-However, the jury is still out on whether or not more Americans are smoking pot, or if Americans who already smoked pot are smoking more, during the coronavirus pandemic.
-There aren’t consistent guidelines across the board for how each state reports is marijuana sales (in states where it’s legal, of course) and/or use.
-Further, the issue is muddled due to the fact that CBD, a cannabis compound that doesn’t produce a high in the users, is legal in all 50 states, and states may be mixing CBD sales and use with that of its more potent cousin, THC, the cannabis compound that users ingest to get high.
+However, the jury is still out on whether or not more Americans are smoking pot, or if people who already smoked pot are smoking more during the coronavirus pandemic.
+There aren’t consistent guidelines across the board for how each state reports its marijuana sales (in states where it’s legal, of course) and/or use.
+Further, the issue is muddled due to the fact that CBD, a cannabis compound that doesn’t produce a high in users, is legal in all 50 states.
+Therefore, states may be mixing CBD sales and use with that of its more potent cousin, THC, the cannabis compound that users ingest to get high.

 “Who knows how many people are getting their hands on cannabis to relieve their anxiety during this time,” Glass said.